investmentscreening/investmentscreening.github.io/instructions/instructions.md

 Luckily a lot of the Ruby ecosystem is installed on MAC so you should be able to execute the following from the _terminal_.
 Don't forget to navigate to the directory the repository is in.
 Execute the following commands on by one.

+If all else fails you may choose to install [Homebrew](https://brew.sh/) (MACOS package/dependency manager).
+Install a recent version of Ruby and then continue follow the steps.

 ### On Windows

 Download the latest Ruby from https://rubyinstaller.org/